 In the spirit of Linked Research, I try to write the occasional article in HTML and self-publish it on the Web.
 The articles below were accepted for presentation on workshops after peer review.
 Your feedback on them is welcome.
-Also see my other publications.
+Also see my full publication list.